theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/intellij-idea.md

 ## Tutorial done!

 Congratulations!
-You can start building real-world applications that use pekko HTTP.
-Of course, we didn't have time to cover all pekko HTTP features in this short guide.
+You can start building real-world applications that use Pekko HTTP.
+Of course, we didn't have time to cover all Pekko HTTP features in this short guide.
 See the @extref[documentation](pekko.http:scala/http/index.html) to learn more.